hellodeolu/don-labs/README.md

 ## Instructions

 If you wish to follow along with this series of DevOps hands-on projects, you need to forked this Github Repository.
 I also encounrage you to always document your progress for each week.
-Perhaps, you need detail steps starting out, always check intro.md file inside about directory of doc directory.
+If you need detailed steps to get started, please check the intro.md file in the about directory of the docs directory in the root of this project.

 ## Contribution
 - [How to Contribute](CONTRIBUTING.md)